top of page

 • Relapse risk may increase

-Pediatric myofunctional therapy in Alberta is often used alongside orthodontic care to support long-term stability.
+Pediatric myofunctional therapy is often used alongside orthodontic care to support long-term stability.

 Sleep, Airway & Growth